 Ethical and legal issues in health care are examined.
 Topics include ethical theories and bioethics, legal and regulatory systems, and patients' rights and responsibilities.
 Students cannot receive credit for both HCA 401 and HCA 501.
 Students cannot receive credit for both NURS 401 and HCA 401 or HCA 501.

-Prerequisite: HCA 201 or NURS 201, or consent of instructor.
+Prerequisite: HCA 201 or HCA 201W or NURS 201, or consent of instructor.

 Cross-Listed as: HCA 501.